Basilica of Saint Paul Outside the Walls

+One of the oldest church sites in Rome, it was constructed outside the city's Aurelian Walls at what tradition holds to be the burial site of Saint Paul.
+It suffered a catastrophic fire in the 19th century and the present building was completed in 1840.

 History

+An 18th-century engraving of the Papal Basilica of Saint Paul Outside the Walls.

-Although the modern building is from 1823, the basilica was founded by the Roman Emperor Constantine I over the burial place of Paul of Tarsus, where it was said that, after the apostle's execution, his followers erected a memorial, called a cella memoriae.
+Although the modern building is from 1823, the basilica was founded by the Roman emperor Constantine the Great over the burial place of Paul of Tarsus, where it was said that, after the apostle's execution, his followers erected a memorial, called a cella memoriae.
 This first basilica was consecrated by Pope Sylvester in 324.

 In 386, Emperor Theodosius I began erecting a much larger and more beautiful basilica with a nave and four aisles with a transept.
 It was probably consecrated around 402 by Pope Innocent I. The work, including the mosaics, was not completed until Leo I's pontificate (440–461).
 In the 5th century, it was larger than the Old Saint Peter's Basilica.
 The Christian poet Prudentius, who saw it at the time of emperor Honorius (395–423), describes the splendours of the monument in a few expressive lines.

 Under Leo I, extensive repair work was carried out following the collapse of the roof on account of fire or lightning.
 In particular, the transept (i.e. the area around Paul's tomb) was elevated and a new main altar and presbytery were installed.
 This was probably the first time that an altar was placed over the tomb of Saint Paul, which remained untouched, but largely underground given Leo's newly elevated floor levels.
 Leo was also responsible for fixing the triumphal arch and for restoring a fountain in the courtyard (atrium).

 Under Pope Gregory the Great (590-604), the main altar and presbytery were extensively modified.
 The pavement in the transept was raised and a new altar was placed above the earlier altar erected by Leo I. The position was directly over Saint Paul's sarcophagus.